GoodforGod/testcontainers-extensions/oracle/README.md

 It is possible to customize image with annotation `image` parameter.

-### Preconfigured container
+### Manual Container

-Container instance can be used by extensions via `@ContainerOracle` annotation.
+When you need to **manually configure container** with specific options, you can provide such container as instance that will be used by `@TestcontainersOracle`, this can be done using `@ContainerOracle` annotation for container.

 Example:
 ```java